Markets in Financial Instruments Directive II

 MiFID II’s provisions for investor protection will directly affect advisory firms and intermediaries who advise clients, or enable clients to transact in listed securities.

 You can read the FCA consultation papers, policy statements and user guides at www.fca.org.uk/markets/mifid-ii(Opens new window)

 Why not have a look at 'Our approach to MiFID II' for more information.

 Our approach to MiFID II

-There are several key areas that impact Aegon and how we work with you and your responsibilities as financial advisers.
-We’ve been working with advisers, discretionary fund managers (DFMs) and fund managers over 2017 to ensure we were ready for the new regulations which came into force on 3 January 2018.
+There are several key areas that impact us and how we work with you and your responsibilities as intermediaries.
+We’ve been working with intermediaries, discretionary fund managers (DFMs) and fund managers over 2017 to make sure we were ready for the new regulations which came into force on 3 January 2018.

 Best execution is an important part of MiFID II.
 The obligation to achieve best execution is in Article 27 of MiFID II, which states that an investment firm must take all sufficient steps to obtain the best possible result for its client when executing a client order.

 We’ve produced a new Order execution policy summary(Opens new window) and updated our full Order execution policy(Opens new window) in line with the MiFID II regulations.
 You can find them in our document library.